-9.3 Where Does this Policy Apply?
+9.6 Where Does this Policy Apply?

-This policy applies to the behaviour of all parties of the O'Raghallaigh's GFC and others on club business or engaged in activities relating to the club or providing services to the club in all locations and situations, including:
+This policy applies to the behaviour of all parties of the O'Raghallaighs GFC and others on club business or engaged in activities relating to the club or providing services to the club in all locations and situations, including:

-- Club buildings, site and facilities. - The facilities of any other club or other place where all parties are representing the club. - At events such as social functions, conferences, sporting events, trips or work assignments which are related to the club, to a person's work / sporting activities or at which a person is representing club. - In writing, on the telephone, by email or on the internet in any club related activity.
+- Club buildings, site, and facilities. - The facilities of any other club or other place where all parties are representing the club. - At events such as social functions, conferences, sporting events, trips or work assignments which are related to the club, to a person's work / sporting activities or at which a person is representing club. - In writing, on the telephone, by email or on the internet in any club related activity.

-9.4 To whom does this Apply?
+9.7 To whom does this Apply?

-All employees, tenant(s), Community Employment (CE) programme workers, contractors, players (adults & juveniles), members, volunteers, customers, guests and members of the public of the club community share the responsibility for ensuring an environment that protects the dignity and respect of it all.
+All members of the Club Community share the responsibility for ensuring an environment that protects the dignity and respect of it all.
 It is not the intention of these guidelines to prevent normal good-humoured banter between parties.
 However, care needs to be taken not to cross the line into unacceptable behaviour, which is offensive, abusive, intimidating, malicious or insulting.
 In any case, such behaviour should stop immediately when at least one party indicates it is unacceptable, whether the behaviour is directed towards them or not.

 All parties within the club also have a responsibility to help to ensure that unacceptable behaviour does not continue unchecked or unreported.
 Individual responsibility includes awareness of one's own behaviour and its potential effects on others.
-Those who are concerned about incidents of bullying, sexual harassment, racial harassment or other forms of harassment, e.g. as colleagues, friends, witnesses, or as people against whom an allegation has been made, should feel free to seek confidential help.
+Those who are concerned about incidents of bullying, sexual harassment, racial harassment, or other forms of harassment, e.g. as colleagues, friends, witnesses, or as people against whom an allegation has been made, should feel free to seek confidential help.

-9.5 The Effects of Bullying & Harassment
+9.8 The Effects of Bullying & Harassment